tent/tent-status/README.md

 Node.js should be installed as a javascript runtime for asset compiliation (`brew install node` on OS X).

+**Note:** Not compatible with CoffeeScript 1.6.x, only tested with 1.3.3

 ### Starting tent-status

 Clone this repository, and `cd` into the directory.
 This should start the app: